Chest Pain: Common Causes and Warning Signs

 Anxiety/Panic Attack

-Pain Quality: Sharp, stabbing
+Pain Quality: Sharp, stabbing, rapid onset

-Duration: 5-20 minutes
+Duration: 5-20 minutes, episodic

-What Helps: Calming down, breathing
+What Helps: Calming down, controlled breathing

 Important: While this table provides general guidance, any persistent chest pain should be evaluated by a healthcare professional.
 If you’re experiencing chest pain lasting more than five minutes, especially with shortness of breath or sweating, call 911 immediately.